defaultuser0-nerd/NoMoreWind/README.md

 **You must be in a modded**

 #### **Features**
-- Disables the wind in forest
+- Disables the wind in in every map
-- Very skibidi

 #### **Requirements**
  - [BepInEx](<https://github.com/BepInEx/BepInEx/releases/latest>)